-The Writing Life.
-For the first time at SJSU, E106 will be in charge of the editorial process of the Writing Life, a publication of E129 and the English department.
+The Department Website.
+E106 will be in charge of the editorial process for articles on our program's website.
 In teams, you will first edit articles for correctness and clarity, and then select the top articles for publication.

 Final Project.
 For your final project, you will team up with two or three other members of the class to produce an effective version of a really messed up instructional document of my choosing.
-You will begin by rethinking the draft for a specific audience and use: a
+You will begin by rethinking the draft for a specific audience and use: a textbook chapter for professionals, a quick guide for those in the field, and an online text for the general public.
+We'll cover it in more detail one we get further into the semester.